 Gearing up for our second ascent in February 2018, the challenge was no less intimidating.
 This time we had six teams taking part – ordinary people completing an extraordinary challenge for an extraordinary cause.
 The pace was relentless, and the weather merciless, with temperatures dropping to – 30˚C. Despite it all our team’s raised over £1 million, supporting the valuable research and work of The Brain Tumour Charity.

-The challenge this year, marked a new step in our journey, with teams joining the few who have completed this monumental ascent, and facing the height of Everest for a range of charities.
+The subsequent challenges in 2019 and 2020, marked a new step in our journey, with many teams joining the few who have completed this monumental ascent, and facing the height of Everest for a range of charities.

 We’re not just raising money.
 We are also inspiring people to take on the biggest challenge of their lives; to push themselves to the edge, to find their peak through months of physical preparation and huge determination.